 We get it: Why pay for something if you can find it for free?
 We understand the cost-efficient draw of free products, but not all are created equal.
 We tend to encourage readers to stay away from most free web hosting services, but website builders may be the one time where the $0 price tag is a bit more acceptable than other solutions.

 Free web hosting plans are typically using shoddy, outdated technologies that lack the strong security, support, or performance metrics you can find for a very nominal investment.
 Even with their free forever plans, website builders perform more admirably than their hosting competitors.
 Where those platforms restrict customers, however, is the number of features that are available without an upgrade.

 To us, a custom domain name is a must-have feature for any website or professional serious about growth and professionalism.
-Site builders’ free subdomains often come with forced advertising, and you likely won’t have full access to the company’s full suite of ecommerce, SEO, and marketing tools.
+Site builders’ free subdomains often come with forced advertising, and you likely won’t have full access to the company’s full suite of eCommerce, SEO, and marketing tools.

-Free website builders are a fantastic option for those just getting started with a new brand, business venture, or idea, but be ready to upgrade as your one-page site gains traction.
+Free website builders are a fantastic option for those just getting started with a new brand, small business venture, or idea, but be ready to upgrade as your one-page site gains traction.